 As the internship ended, I was hired as a Marine Technician.

-Now I’m driving boats and taking them out for sea trials.
+Now I’m evaluating boat operations during sea trials.
 I’m also working towards completing a Bachelor’s Degree in Business Management at Bridgewater State University.
 With my business education and work experience in billing, computer and office skills, I can see myself growing in the industry.
 If I do, some day, supervise other employees or have the opportunity to run a marina, I’ll have all the pieces put together.

 When I have I tough day, I think to myself, ‘I could still be working at a desk'.